srt/hdg-exporter/README.md

 Prometheus exporter for HDG Bavaria heating systems.

+## Docker

+A docker image is is available at `ghcr.io/srt/hdg-exporter`.
+You can find a sample `docker-compose.yml` with Prometheus, Grafana and hdg-exporter in the `samples` subdirectory.
+Just update the `HDG_ENDPOINT` environment variable.

 ## Configuration

 HDG Exporter is configured via environment variables.
 The following variables are supported: